 After the war, Stark spent the rest of his life in Manchester, N.H. (then Derryfield).
 He declined an invitation to attend a reunion of the Battle of Bennington in 1809.
 He was 81 and too frail to attend, but he wrote a letter to his comrades that closed with the words, “Live free or die: Death is not the worst of evils.”

 Jane Jeffrey, From the Battle of the Marne to Maine

-Jane Jeffrey (also spelled Jeffery) was a registered nurse caring for a sick relative in Dorchester, Mass., when she volunteered for the American Red Cross during World War I. In July 1918 she was serving at a military hospital at Jouy-sur-Marne in France, where the overwhelmed staff treated wounded soldiers in tents with no plumbing.
+Jane Jeffrey (also spelled Jeffery), a registered nurse caring for a sick relative in Dorchester, Mass., volunteered for the American Red Cross during World War I. In July 1918 she was serving at a military hospital at Jouy-sur-Marne in France, where the overwhelmed staff treated wounded soldiers in tents with no plumbing.
 The hospital came under attack during the second battle of the Marne.
 Jane Jeffrey received the the Distinguished Service Cross for her actions during the air raid.
 Her citation reads:

 For extraordinary heroism in action at Jouy-sur-Morin (Seine-et-Marne), France, on July 15, 1918.
 While she was on duty at American Red Cross Hospital No. 107, Miss Jeffrey was severely wounded by an exploding bomb during an air raid.
 She showed utter disregard for her own safety by refusing to leave her post, thought suffering great pain from her wounds.
 Her courageous attitude and devotion to the task of helping others was inspiring to all her associates.